Skip and skip to content

 Disadvantages of Point-and-Shoot

-Comparison between Reflex and Point-and-Shoot
+Comparison between SLRs and Point-and-Shoot

-Control level Very high (manual control over all parameters) Low to medium (mostly automatic)
+Level of control Very high (manual control over all parameters) Low to medium (mostly automatic)

-Versatility Elevated (interchangeable objectives) Limited (fixed objective)
+Versatility High (interchangeable lenses) Limited (fixed objective)

 Learning curve Steep (requires technical knowledge) Low (easy to use, even for beginners)